The Stewardship Question

 Your Disciple Drift Report

-What your church is already investing in formation-related programming, based on national benchmarks for Black Protestant churches (28% of budget).
+What your church is already investing in formation-related programming (based on 28% of budget).

-Estimated return lost annually to sermon forgetting, newcomer dropout, and the formation gap.
-This is the number most pastors have never seen.
+Return lost annually to the forgetting curve and the formation gap.
+The number most pastors never see.

-Estimated net return if Multiply closes 50% of your drift gap, after the cost of the Starter plan ($9,000/year).
+Estimated net return if Multiply closes 50% of your drift gap, after the cost of the Starter plan ($9,000/yr).

 "You are not adding a new cost.
 You are recovering return on what you already steward."